Yes, it’s that time of the week again. Time for #9 out of 10 things you should know about Lightroom.

 - You’ll get a warning.
 Read it.
 Agree?
 Then, click – Update to Current Settings

-This will not update your entire catalogue of images.
+This will not update your entire catalog of images.
 You’ll need to create a Lightroom preset and apply to all photos (if you want).

 Remember, every time you input new images, that profile will be applied as the default.
 Have more than one camera?
 You’ll need to set that profile, as the default, for every camera.